Dear Yale Community Members,

-Update on the Spring 2018 Institutional Assessment
+History of the Institutional Assessment

 In 1993-94, the Yale Corporation and then President Richard Levin decided to introduce a periodic evaluation of the university.
 The concept was to take stock of the institution approximately every five years to help the board gain insights into Yale’s strengths and challenges as well as to gather suggestions as to how the leadership team could better serve Yale.
-These institutional assessments are not to supplant the regular and important work of academic goal-setting that takes place within schools and departments, but rather to take a step back, and consider the performance of the university overall and its longer term trajectory.
+These institutional assessments are not to supplant the regular and important work of academic goal-setting that takes place within schools and departments, but rather to take a step back, and consider the performance of the university overall and its trajectory.

 Institutional assessments were undertaken at the end of the second semesters in the following years: 1998, 2004, and 2009.
 When President Levin announced that he would retire in June 2013, the trustees undertook an extensive “listening tour” of the campus as part of the presidential search process.
 That process was similar to, and satisfied many of the goals of, an institutional assessment.